matepek/vscode-catch2-test-adapter/README.md

 This extension allows you to run your [Catch2 tests](https://github.com/catchorg/Catch2) using the [Test Explorer for VS Code](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).

-**Note:** Catch2 is a nice and feature-rich C++ testig framework.
-This adapter doesn't support everything.

 ## Configuration

 | Property                                    | Description                                                                                                                                                                  |